 Brian Keene’s recently released Urban Gothic brought to mind the myth of the Minotaur.
-A group of teens are thrown into a labyrinthian house whose twists and turns extend far below the ground in a neglected neighborhood.
+A group of teens is thrown into a labyrinthine house whose twists and turns extend far below the ground in a neglected neighborhood.
 Their first encounter is with a hulking, deformed creature whose strength seems insurmountable.

 Keene tells this story from multiple points of view, and I think that worked really well for the fast-paced action.
 I noticed, too, that Keene give the reader an immediate indication of POV change by having the POV character identified, in most cases, in the first sentence of any section change.
 I noticed it because I was looking for it, but I don’t think it was in any way repetitive or distracting.

 In many ways, this book felt like a typical teen-scream horror movie.
 Teenagers, lost, creepy house, cannibals running loose.
 Lots of blood, death, people making bad choices that lead to their death.
 But I don’t believe these elements are just by chance.

 Teenagers are, by their very nature, in a transitory state - in the midst of a journey from childhood to adulthood.
 It’s important to me because it places the characters in a state where the reader expects them to make mistakes and learn lessons.
 The creepy house and the labyrinth that stretches out beneath it are also important, as it builds the confusion, gives a physical manifestation to what teenagers experience.